yoursvivek/plex-packager/README.md

 plex-packager
 # exit
 exit
-# Your binaries will be found inside `target` directory.
+# Repackaged binary will be found inside `target` directory.
 # Don't forget to halt the VM
 vagrant halt
 ```